 Florida — Two booklets have been written which advise the previously incarcerated as to services that are available in Florida to aid in reentry.

-Click here to download the Florida Social Services Guide to Public Assistance Agencies for the Benefit of Exfelons and the Homeless.
+Click here to download the 3rd edition of the Florida Social Services Guide to Public Assistance Agencies for the Benefit of Exfelons and the Homeless.

 Click here to download the Florida Employment Directory.